Teqed/minecraft-shattered-sky/README.md

 * simpledifficulty/armorTemperatures.json - Armor that should offer temperature resistance are configured here.
 * simpledifficulty/blockTemperatures.json - Blocks that should generate heat for SD can be added here.
 Vanilla, HC and TF blocks are already setup.
 * simpledifficulty/fluidTemepratures.json - Fluids that should have temperature.
 Only configured for hot_spring_water.
 * simpledifficulty/heldItemTemperatures.json - Held items which should have temperature.
-Currently used for vanilla, HC and TF
+Currently used for vanilla, HC and TF items that warm the player.
 * geolosys.cfg - Controls prospectable ore veins.
 * cofh/world/00_minecraft.json - Controls vanilla oregen.
 * cofh/world/01_thermalfoundation_ores.json - Controls copper, tin, silver, lead, nickel, and platinum (currently disabled).